Cruise (autonomous vehicle): History

-After it successfully graduated from Y Combinator, a startup accelerator that mentors up-and-coming entrepreneurs, Cruise was acquired by GM in March 2016.
 Upon acquisition, Cruise had around 40 employees.
 In a September 2016 interview with Darrell Etherington at the San Francisco TechCrunch Disrupt conference, Vogt confirmed that the company had over 100 employees.
-Cruise's current headcount is unknown, but multiple outlets have reported that Cruise has continued to grow rapidly.
-In June 2017, Mary Barra stated that Cruise has close to 200 employees.
+The number of people employed by Cruise has not generally been known, but multiple outlets reported that Cruise continued to grow rapidly.
+In June 2017, GM CEO Mary Barra said that Cruise had close to 200 employees.